 Might some of these traits slide into the tendencies of those who are insecure, or conditioned to assign fault to oneself?

-I would say yes, but we should recognize the distinctions.
+I would say yes, but we should recognize the distinctions at play here.
 The highly sensitive person, by definition, is hyper-attuned to sensual and emotional stimuli, and potentially more prone to anxiety and stress as explained by Dr. Elaine Aron, author of “The Highly Sensitive Person”.

 Advantages of the Highly Sensitive Person (HSP)

-We don’t always consider the many gifts of being highly sensitive, as expressed in this article on Psych Central, which notes:
+We don’t always consider the many gifts of being highly sensitive, as expressed in this article at Psych Central, which notes:

 … people are not simply “sensitive” or “not sensitive” — like other qualities and traits, it’s a matter of degree…

-The writer goes on to cite a rich appreciation and awareness of sensual detail in all its nuance, along with extreme empathy as among the gifts the highly sensitive person brings to activities and experience.
-This heightened awareness may well explain the number of creative individuals who may be considered more sensitive than others.
+The writer goes on to cite several of the HSP’s gifts including a rich appreciation and awareness of sensual detail in all its nuance, and extreme empathy.
+Bringing these qualities to both activities and experience, this heightened awareness may well explain the number of creative individuals who may be considered more “sensitive” than others.

 Chicken or the egg?
 Hard to say.